Cheddar Cornbread

 Cheddar Cornbread in a Cast Iron Pan

 And while I love making soup, and while many soups are all-in-one meals, they seem to feel a bit lonely without some sort of companion.
 This cornbread snuggles up nicely next to all kinds of soup options.
 Oh, do bake your cornbread in a cast iron skillet; you will be so happy you did.
-The dark, heavy metal gives the crust a wonderful color, a wonderful crispness on the outside.
+The dark, heavy metal gives the crust a wonderful color and a wonderful crispness on the outside.

-Serve with a pat of good butter and a sprinkle of salt, next to a bowl of your very favorite soup, and think happy fall thoughts.
+Serve with a pat of good butter and a sprinkle of salt next to a bowl of your very favorite soup, and think happy fall thoughts.

 Soups to Serve Cheddar Cornbread With: